-- Detect a vehicle when weather limits visibility, such as in fog, rain, or snow. - Detect a vehicle ahead if it is partially blocked by pedestrians or other objects.
+- Detect all vehicles, especially vehicles with a trailer, tractors, muddy vehicles, etc. - Detect a vehicle when weather limits visibility, such as in fog, rain, or snow. - Detect a vehicle ahead if it is partially blocked by pedestrians or other objects.